alexeyev/ysk-minimal-tgbot/README.md

 # ysk-minimal-tgbot
-Based on earlier experience and Telegram / YSK docs.
+Based on earlier experience and Telegram / YandexSpeechKit docs.

 **NOTA BENE.
 Suitable for processing 30-seconds messages only.**